rlauer6/doc-converter/README.md

 In that case, you essentially need to do the following things:

 1. Create an EC2 instance
-2. Install the *necessary* RPM packages as described in the `doc-converter.spec` file.
+2. Install all of the *Required* RPM packages as described in the `doc-converter.spec` file.
 3. Install LibreOffice 5.0
 4. Install the `doc-converter` package
 5. Configure & restart Apache
-6. Apply patches to the LibreOffice config and ghostscript files
+6. Optionally apply patches to the LibreOffice config and ghostscript files

 So, yeah, sure, you can do all those things manually, but the point of all of this *automation* is so that you can create multiple instances